Browse over 9,000 car reviews

 Mitsubishi Outlander 2022

-The 2022 Mitsubishi Outlander range of configurations is currently priced from $30,999.
 Our most recent review of the 2022 Mitsubishi Outlander resulted in a score of 7 out of 10 for that particular example.

-Carsguide Senior Journalist Richard Berry had this to say at the time: The Mitsubishi Outlander Exceed could be more comfortable on the road and more fuel efficient but it's a good value, practical, safe and easy-to-drive SUV that parents will find helpful every day.
+Carsguide Senior Journalist Laura Berry had this to say at the time: The Mitsubishi Outlander Exceed could be more comfortable on the road and more fuel efficient but it's a good value, practical, safe and easy-to-drive SUV that parents will find helpful every day.

 You can read the full review here.